becketalservices/beas-cnx-cloud/Azure/Readme.md

 ### 1.2.3 Configure your environment

-As some variables like your resource group name or the region is queries more often, create a file with this variables.
+As some variables like your resource group name or the region is required more often, create a file with this variables.

 * Make sure you use your own `AZStoreAccount` name as this need to be unique.
 * Make sure you use your own `AZDNSPrefix`.
 It needs to be unique.